isadamii/isadamii/README.md

-Hey!
-I am @isadamii a young coder that is interesting in video games such as minecarft and coding languages such as Python.
+I am your local kiddo that codes